Aceearly1993/lecarde-2/README.md

 if you (somehow) leave the room without picking the Nine Gate book she offered (by utilizing out of bound glitch at left wall of Gabrielle's room).
 (Aceearly1993)
 `CHANGED` - Gabrielle de La Tourvelle: Minor adjust to the order of her dialogue in order to fit the situation of the above fix.
 (Aceearly1993)
 `CHANGED` - Rivoire Cave: Very slightly tweaked postion of several backgrounds in order to not make them too overlapped.
 (Aceearly1993)
+`CHANGED` - Guernon University: Very slightly edited the neutral graphic of a breakable wall in order to prevent explore progression problems.
+(Aceearly1993)
 `ADDED` - Event editor: More notations of event related to enemy structure.
 (Aceearly1993)
 `ADDED` - Important notes on Readme (Simplified Chinese) to counter Chinese-specific crash issues.
 (Aceearly1993)